OBOFoundry/OBOFoundry.github.io/principles/fp-004-versioning.md

 Criteria for Review
 --------
 The released ontology MUST have a version IRI.
-The version IRI SHOULD follow a dated format (NS/YYYY-MM-DD/ontology.owl) OR follow a semantic versioning system (e.g., NS/NN.n/ontology.owl).
+The version IRI MUST use a date format (NS/YYYY-MM-DD/ontology.owl) OR use a semantic versioning format (e.g., NS/NN.n/ontology.owl).
+The version IRI MUST resolve to an ontology artifact that is associated with the same version identifier as used in the version IRI.

 [This check is automatically validated.](checks/fp_004)